debanjandhara/Ultimate-Dev-Guides/DSA/Python - All Data Structure.md

 -----------

-A tree is a aeiou12345hierarchical data structure that looks like the below figure \-aeiou12345
+A tree is a hierarchical data structure that looks like the below figure \-